simonsobs/nextline-graphql/README.md

 # nextline-graphql

-_The plugin-based framework of the Nextline backend API server_
+_The plugin-based framework of a Python API server._

 ---